hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/223_knowledge_its_source_and_acquirement.md

 Infinite perfection is in every man, though unmanifested.
-Every man has in him the potentiality of attaining to perfect saintliness, Rishihood, or to the most exalted position of an Avatâra, or to the greatness of a hero in material discoveries.
+Every man has in him the potentiality of attaining to perfect saintliness, Rishihood, or to the most exalted position of an Avatāra, or to the greatness of a hero in material discoveries.
 It is only a question of time and adequate well-guided investigation, etc., to have this perfection manifested.
 In a society where once such great men were born, there the possibility of